danielsaidi/Cloney/README.txt

 Cloney is a Windows application that lets you clone .NET solutions in no time.
-Cloney can be run as both a wizard as well as a GUI application.
+Cloney can be run as a console app as well as a GUI application.

-Cloney copies all files and folders from a source folder to a a target folder.
-When doing so, it will replace the old namespace with the new one.
-It will also ignore some files and folders that should not be cloned (such as git, tfs, svn and ReSharper-related files and folders).
+Cloney copies all files and folders from a source folder to a a target folder and replaces the old namespace with the name of the target folder.

-The result of a Cloney clone operation is a new solution where the new namespace is applied everywhere, and where stuff that strictly belong to the old one is ignored.
+Cloney will also ignore files and folders that shouldn't be cloned (like git, tfs, svn files/folders).
+This means that a cloned solution does not contain parts of the old solution that does not apply to the new one.

 How to use Cloney
 =================

-If you execute Cloney.exe without arguments, it launches a GUI wizard, that lets you clone solutions by selecting a source and a target folder then press a "Clone" button.
+If you execute Cloney.exe without arguments, it launches a GUI application where you clone solutions by selecting a source and target folder and then press a biiig button.

-If you execute Cloney.exe from the command line, you can provid eit with arguments to make it launch as a console application.
-For now, two arguments are required:
+If you execute Cloney.exe from the command line, you can provide it with arguments to make it launch as a console application.
+It supports the following arguments:

+	> Cloney.exe --help
+	  Prints out a help text (much like this one)

-	> Cloney.exe --source:xxxxx --target:yyyyy
+	> Cloney.exe --clone xxxxx yyyyy

-Both the console application and the GUI application can be extended quite a lot.
+	  Clone a solution from the xxxxx folder to yyyyy

+To modify the core behavior of Cloney, such as the files and folders that it ignores, modify the config file.

 Contact & downloads